HAPA FACE I & II

 HAPA FACE II - The Self and The Others (8.5 x 11 in., laser print on transparency)

-I was also annoyed by the "social app" that was constantly asking me to name the faces that were detected on my computer.
-As a reaction, I superimposed these faces onto images of myself to create a new set of faces, who will remain nameless forever.
-[The hard disk later crashed and I never loaded the app again!]
+I was annoyed by the "social app" that was constantly asking me to name the faces that were detected on my computer.
+As a reaction, I superimposed these faces onto images of myself to create a new set of faces, who will now remain nameless forever.

-These fun and rather bizarre depictions represent the interactions with my friends and acquaintances within the social circles in Chinatown, Honolulu.
+These fun and rather bizarre depictions represent the interactions within my social circles in Chinatown, Honolulu.